 - Heroic Mime: Bonus points for being an actual mime.

-- Joke Character: He has lower health, sanity, and hunger than the other characters, and isn't able to properly examine things (he will just remain silent when you try).
+- Joke Character: He has lower health, sanity, and hunger than the other characters, deals less damage in combat, depletes his hunger meter more quickly, and isn't able to properly examine things (he will just remain silent when you try).
 Word of God says he was introduced as a way for players who thought the game was too easy to make things more challenging.

 - Joke Item: He has the ability to craft balloons infinitely at the cost of Sanity, which distract monsters.